Our Projects

 Nepada had the opportunity to travel to Amazonia in 2019 and experience the most biodiverse forests, rarest animals and wonderful indigenous people.
 All the more shocking the subsequent election results of an ultra-right president who wants to promote deforestation in the Amazon and dissolve reserves of indigenous communities.

-With the project “Land Purchase Amazon” we supported the association Living Gaia to buy 50 hectares of land for the indigenous tribe of the Huni Kuin in Acre, Brazil, which will be reforested and provide a home for the Huni Kuin.
+With the project “Land Purchase Amazon” we supported the association Living Gaia to buy 50 hectares of land for the indigenous people of the Huni Kuin in Acre, Brazil, which will be reforested and provide a home for the Huni Kuin.
 Basically, the idea is to buy land in the Amazon to bring it into private ownership to protect it from exploitation and provide a permanent habitat for the indigenous people.
 What the reserves have provided so far will no longer be secure in the future: now being state-owned and endangered.
-Thanks to you, we were able to donate 2,500 euros to the association to support the purchase of land in Brazil.
+Thanks to you, we were able to donate €2,500 to the association to support the purchase of land in Brazil.
 Thank you for your contribution to make this world a little bit greener.

 Wild Scarlet Macaws in Guatemala